adr1enbe4udou1n/blog/content/posts/21-a-beautiful-gitops-day-11/index.md

 {{< /highlight >}}

 Use the HTTP version of swagger as you'll get a self certificate error.
-The use `pnpm openapi` to generate full TS model.
+Then use `pnpm openapi` to generate full TS model.
 Finally, describe API fetchers like so:

 {{< highlight host="kuberocks-demo-ui" file="src/api/index.ts" >}}